 Window Ventilation

 Based on how each type of window is built, the air will flow through in different ways.
-Most casement windows open completely, so air can pass through the whole opening.
-However, with most sliding windows, half the window space is overlapping.
-As a result, the windows offer less ventilation.
+Most casement windows open completely, allowing air to pass through the entire opening.
+By contrast, most sliding windows overlap halfway, which reduces ventilation.

 Energy Efficiency